-The Toronto summer of 2018 will hopefully not be as scorching as previous years, but on those hot days, one place you can head to is the massive outdoor Sunnyside-Gus Ryder Pool.
+The Toronto summer of 2019 will hopefully not be as scorching as previous years, but on those hot days, one place you can head to is the massive outdoor Sunnyside-Gus Ryder Pool.
 Toronto’s largest outdoor pool, located at Lake Shore Blvd.
 W. and Parkside Dr. and right next to Sunnyside Pavilion, has a scenic view of Lake Ontario and is in the heart of Sunnyside Beach.
-The pool opens on Saturday, June 16, 2018 and closes Monday, September 3, 2018.
+The pool opens on Saturday, June 15, 2019 from 10 a.m. to 3:45 p.m. and from 5 p.m. to 8 p.m.
+Sunnyside-Gus Ryder Pool closes on Monday, September 2, 2019.
 Below are Sunnyside Outdoor Pool hours:

 Hours are usually extended to around 11 p.m. during heat waves, but it’s best to call first.